 Work with Azure ATP

 After Azure ATP is up and running, view security alerts in the Azure ATP portal activity timeline.
 The activity timeline is the default landing page after logging in to the Azure ATP portal.
-By default, all open security alerts are shown on the attack time line.
+By default, all open security alerts are shown on the activity timeline.
 You can also see the severity assigned to each alert.
 Investigate each alert by drilling down into the entities (computers, devices, users) to open their profile pages with more information.
 Lateral movement paths show potential moves that can be made in your network and sensitive users at risk.
-Investigate and remediate exposure uding the lateral movement path detection graphs.
+Investigate and remediate exposure using the lateral movement path detection graphs.
 These resources help you work with Azure ATP's security alerts:

 - Azure ATP security alert guide Learn to triage and take the next steps with your Azure ATP detections.

 - Tag groups as sensitive Gain visibility into credential exposure on sensitive security groups.

 Security best practices

 - Azure ATP Frequently Asked Questions - This article provides a list of frequently asked questions about Azure ATP and provides insight and answers.

 Blog: Azure ATP blog